gioblu/PJON/src/strategies/LocalFile/README.md

 **Medium:** Hard disk

-`LocalFile` uses a local file present on the hard drive, it is generally useful for developing, simulating and testing your network on a real time operative system without having to deploy physical hardware.
+`LocalFile` uses a file present on the hard drive to let multiple processes communicate on the same machine.
+It can be used for inter-process communication and for developing, simulating and testing applications and networks on a real time operative system without having to deploy physical hardware.

-It will let multiple processes on the same computer communicate together on a PJON bus via this file.

 ### Configuration